dschnare/Protocol-Kit/README.md

 #### Registering Custom Rules

-To register custom rules you would call `protocolKit.registerRule()` with your rule name and rule handler.
+To register custom rules you would call `protocolKit.registerRule()` with your rule name (without the leading '@' character) and rule handler.
 The rule handler must accept the following arguments:

 - descriptor = The descriptor that is the value of the custom rule.
 - instance = The instance being tested.